pl3onasm/CLRS/algorithms/theory/recurrences/akra-bazzi.md

 $\color{cornflowerblue}{\text{1.
 Example 1}}$

-The Akra-Bazzi method can also be applied to recurrences that would typically be solved using the Master Theorem, such as the recurrence for Mergesort:
+As stated above, the Akra-Bazzi method generalizes the Master Theorem.
+To illustrate this, we will solve a recurrence that can also be solved using the Master Theorem.
+Take for example the recurrence that describes the time complexity of the Mergesort algorithm:

 $$
 \color{saddlebrown}\boxed{\color{rosybrown}\space T(n) = 2T(n/2) + n \space}